-You can learn more about the reasons for this additional fee here: https://blog.bitpay.com/network-costs/
+The extra network cost in your total invoice covers BitPay's cost to do a UTXO sweep for your payment.
+You can learn more about the reasons for this extra fee here: https://blog.bitpay.com/network-costs/

 Didn't I already pay my miner fee?

-How can I minimize this cost?
+How can I reduce this cost?